Communications in Humanities Research (CHR) is an international peer reviewed

-on individuals, businesses and society.
+their influence on people and society.

 and Diversity pledge

-We pledge to our journal community:
+We pledge to our series community:

 We're committed: we put diversity and inclusion at